SiceloKayisa/My-Data-Science-and-Machine-Learning-Projects/Book Recommendation with KNearestNeighbors/README.md

 ## Book Recommendation Engine using KNN

+This project was completed as part of my coursework from FreeCodeCamp: Machine Learning with Python

 You will be working on this project with [Google Colab](https://colab.research.google.com/drive/1Neq9kkKsk-mYGdH8gwclFsjnqzA7pZD_#scrollTo=jd2SLCh8oxMh)

 After going to that link, create a copy of the notebook either in your own account or locally.
 Once you complete the project and it passes the test (included at that link), submit your project link below.
 If you are submitting a Google Colaboratory link, make sure to turn on link sharing for "anyone with the link."